llxxbb/Nature-Demo/doc/stock-out.md

 ### Nature key points

-`Protocol::Http`: Nature can post a request to a restful implement converter.
+`Protocol::http`: Nature can post a request to a restful implement converter.

 ## The process flow